 How to Apply

-The successful candidate must begin work by December 1, 2021.
-Starting salary will be commensurate with qualifications, experience, and labor market.
+The starting date for the positions is December 1, 2021.
+Salary is dependent upon qualifications, experience, and labor market.
 Excellent references from previous employers must be furnished upon request.

 A completed Southeastern Community College application (located on the SCC website), a resume, letter of interest addressing the requirements and educational transcripts (unofficial copies of transcripts will be sufficient for the screening process, but official copies must be submitted prior to employment) must be submitted to the college Human Resources Office in order for applicants to be considered for this position.
 Initial review of application will be October 29, 2021.
 Applications will be accepted until the position is filled.